0theinfinite/ascending/README.md

 Education lies at the core of social mobility, shaping opportunities and outcomes for future generations.
 By examining key factors such as race/ethnicity, household income, school resources, this project highlights the systemic inequalities that can affect students’ social mobility.
 Understanding how these variables interact allows us to pinpoint where disparities arise and to inform policies aimed at promoting equitable resource distribution.
 The study aims to illuminate educational disparities and contribute to fostering equitable opportunities for upward social mobility.

-You are welcome to watch our introduction video accessible at: https://uchicago.box.com/s/i2nnfenbymhwqhh9eo9gtv417a6ttz8x
+You are welcome to watch our introduction video accessible [here](https://uchicago.box.com/s/i2nnfenbymhwqhh9eo9gtv417a6ttz8x).
+Our initial presentation slides are [here](Ascending-Slides_Final_Presentation.pdf), and the updated version is [here](Ascending-Slides_Final_Presentation-UPDATED.pdf).

 ### Research Questions